-These are the three most common ways of how machines can learn, therefore understanding their meaning and differences is important to know when getting started with artificial intelligence.
-If you are new to the field, we recommend that you first read about the different disciplines of artificial intelligence.
+These are the three most common ways that machines can learn, therefore understanding their meaning and differences is important to know when getting started with Artificial Intelligence.
+If you are new to the field, we recommend that you first read about the different disciplines of Artificial Intelligence.

 Note: There are also other ways for machines to learn but this would break the format.
 Also, it is not necessary when starting out.
 Think of it like this: When you need them, you will know.

-Machine learning is a subset of overall artificial intelligence and the general term for when computers learn from data.
-It describes the intersect of computer science and statistics where algorithms are used to perform a specific task without being explicitly programmed; instead, they recognize patterns in the data and make predictions once new data arrives.
-Eventually, it is the way of learning that is most often used to categorize machine learning in three broad categories: supervised learning, unsupervised learning and reinforcement learning.
+Machine Learning is a subset of overall Artificial Intelligence and the general term for when computers learn from data.
+It describes the intersection of computer science and statistics where algorithms are used to perform a specific task without being explicitly programmed; instead, they recognize patterns in the data and make predictions once new data arrives.
+Eventually, it is the way of learning that is most often used to categorize Machine Learning into three broad categories: supervised learning, unsupervised learning, and reinforcement learning.